nipunbatra/mpld3-flask/README.md

 Add another tab on the app which plot different statistical distributions and uses sliders etc. to understand the behavior with varying parameters.

+Add loading... so that the end user is aware of the state.